 “My mother always bragged that her daughters were married before they produced children because it reflected well on her.
 She had obviously brought us up ‘properly’, with a high moral standard.
 Imagine my surprise when I recently discovered her Marriage Certificate!
 She was 6 months pregnant when she tied the knot!
 No doubt that is partly the reason we did not have contact with the extended family!”

 17. An Abuser Thinks You Only Exist For Their Needs

 “When my mother would call or ask you to help with something, saying: “I have time tomorrow” or “Can I call you back in 5 minutes” were unacceptable answers.
 Even as an adult, I was not in charge of my own time.
 When she needed you, you had better jump and stand to attention.
 She once told me she thought my partner was autistic because he had refused to throw his whole schedule around and inconvenience a lot of people just to accommodate my mother’s last-minute plans.
 It seems in her mind we only come into existence when she has a need for us.”

 18. Abusers Abhor Compliments

-“After I spend three days in the kitchen baking an elaborate high tea for my mother and her 60 birthday guests, I got a compliment from a neighbor who teaches at a culinary college about the achievement.
-My mother spent the rest of the party center stage telling the most embarrassing stories about my childhood.”
+“After I spend three days in the kitchen baking an elaborate high tea for my mother and her 60 birthday guests, I got a compliment from a neighbour who teaches at a culinary college about the achievement.
+My mother spent the rest of the party centre stage telling the most embarrassing stories about my childhood.”